 Management closely monitors the liquidity and working capital position and expects to have adequate sources of funding to finance the Company's projects and operations.
-At June 28, 2016, the Company's working capital is approximately \$30,000.
+At July 29, 2016, the Company's working capital is approximately in a deficit position of \$70,000.
+The Company is in the process of closing a private placement, for gross proceeds of up to \$1,000,000, and expects closing to occur on or before August 8, 2016.

 The Company currently has no source of operating cash flows and its operations have primarily been financed through the issuance of share capital.
-The Company is currently investigating a financing via the issuance of share capital of an amount to be determined.